My business is Franchises. Ratings. Success stories. Ideas. Work and education

 3G (from the English third generation - third generation), 3rd generation mobile communication technologies - a set of services that combines both high-speed mobile access and voice calls.

-Unlike second-generation networks, 3G was designed with a focus on data transmission, which allows data to be transmitted at speeds up to several megabits per second.
+Unlike second generation networks, 3G was created with an emphasis on data transmission, which allows data to be transferred at speeds of up to several megabits per second.

-The maximum speeds are as follows: for UMTS it is up to 21 Mbps; for CDMA2000 - up to 4.9 Mbps.
+The maximum speeds are as follows: for UMTS this is up to 21 Mbit/s; for CDMA2000 - up to 4.9 Mbit/s.

 4G

-4G (from the English fourth generation - the fourth generation) is a promising, fourth generation of mobile communications, characterized by high data transfer rates and improved communication quality.
+4G (from the English fourth generation - fourth generation) is a promising, fourth generation of mobile communications, characterized by high data transfer speeds and improved communication quality.

-On the this moment fourth-generation networks include WiMax and LTE technologies, of which only WiMax is found in Russia.
+On this moment Fourth generation networks include WiMax and LTE technologies, of which only WiMax is found in Russia.

-Theoretically, the maximum speed of such standards is close to 100 Mbps, which allows them to be successfully used as a replacement for wired Internet.
+Theoretically, the maximum speed of such standards is close to 100 Mbit/s, which allows them to be successfully used as a replacement for wired Internet.

-After a little acquaintance with the history of the emergence of wireless Internet for laptops, you can proceed to the next step - choosing the most suitable operator.
+After briefly familiarizing yourself with the history of wireless Internet for laptops, you can move on to the next step - choosing the most suitable operator.

-To customize unlimited Internet in the country, you need to find out which operators provide access to the network and what coverage area they have.
-Go to a mobile phone salon or compare the data on official sites.
+To set up unlimited Internet at the dacha, you need to find out which operators provide network access and what their coverage area is.
+Go to a mobile phone store or compare data on official websites.

-The best option, of course, would be 3G / 4G coverage, but if the coverage area on the map does not quite reach your dacha, it does not matter - you can always use some tricks, which we will discuss below.
+The best option, of course, would be 3G/4G coverage, but if the coverage area on the map is just a little short of your dacha, it doesn’t matter - you can always use some tricks, which we’ll talk about below.

-High-speed or unlimited Internet in the country: we select the right tariff plan
+High-speed or unlimited Internet at the dacha: choosing the right tariff plan

-The best Internet for a summer residence is the one that meets your needs.
-Operators usually divide their data plans into two main categories: high-speed and unlimited data plans.
+The best internet for your summer cottage is the one that meets your needs.
+Operators typically divide their data plans into two main categories: high-speed and unlimited data plans.

 Tariff plans from the first category, as a rule, have a prepaid traffic package, each additional megabyte is paid separately.
 They are convenient for those who mainly look at mail, sit in chats and do not download a large amount of data.

-Unlimited Internet in the country is designed just for those who spend a lot of time on the Web and download a lot of information.
-True, there is one small catch: truly unlimited tariff plans does not exist.
-Each such tariff has a threshold, after which the speed is automatically reduced.
-It just needs to be kept in mind.
+Unlimited Internet at the dacha is designed specifically for those who spend a lot of time on the Internet and download a lot of information.
+However, there is one small catch: truly unlimited tariff plans does not exist.
+Each such tariff specifies a threshold after which the speed is automatically reduced.
+This is just something to keep in mind.

-After you have decided on the tariff, you also need to select a modem through which, in fact, a wireless connection to the Internet will be carried out.
-Modems tend to look like flash drives, just a little bigger.
+After you have decided on the tariff, you still need to choose a modem through which, in fact, the wireless connection to the Internet will be made.
+Modems are generally similar to flash drives, only slightly larger.
 The main thing is to make sure that the selected modem supports the required communication standard and is supported operating system your computer.

-Keep in mind that branded modems are usually disabled - i.e. If you insert a SIM card from another operator, the device will not work.
-It is better to look for non-branded modems, they can work with any operator.
+Keep in mind that branded modems are usually locked - i.e. If you insert a SIM card from another operator, the device will not work.
+It's better to look for unbranded modems; they can work with any operator.

-Actually, nothing else is needed to access the Internet outside the city: just connect the modem to the computer.
-However, if the speed wireless connection to the Internet is small, you can try to rectify the situation.
+Actually, to access the Internet outside the city you don’t need anything else: just connect a modem to your computer.
+However, if the speed wireless connection connection to the Internet is small, you can try to correct the situation.

-The best internet for summer cottages: how to avoid problems
+The best internet for a summer residence: how to avoid problems

-If there is poor reception, this means that the modem needs to be pulled out into the street and, if necessary, raised a few meters above the ground.
-This is the simplest signal enhancement method.
+If there is poor reception, this means that the modem needs to be taken outside and, if necessary, raised a few meters above the ground.
+This is the simplest method of improving the signal.

-Just try to put the modem on the windowsill of the window from which you can best see the base station.
-These are usually red and white towers, which have three or four pillars, although these can be any high-rise buildings in the area - they will show communication reception antennas.
+Try simply placing the modem on the windowsill of the window from which you can best see the base station.
+These are usually red and white towers with three or four supports, although these can be any high-rise buildings in the area - communication antennas will be visible on them.
 If this does not help, then you need to raise the modem above the ground.
-In this case, the modem will not hurt to protect from the sun and moisture.
-For this, an electric box for the street is suitable, in which the device is placed.
-The main thing is to choose the box in size, as well as a USB extension cable of a suitable length.
-The mast should be about three or five meters high (or higher).
-The main thing that base station was in the "line of sight" zone: tall buildings or trees can significantly degrade the signal quality.
+In this case, it would be a good idea to protect the modem from the sun and moisture.
+An outdoor electrical box is suitable for this, in which the device is placed.
+The main thing is to choose the right size box, as well as a USB extension cable of the appropriate length.
+The mast should be about three or five meters in height (higher is possible).
+The main thing that base station was in the “line of sight” zone: tall buildings or trees can significantly degrade the signal quality.

-It is not difficult to choose the best Internet for a summer residence, to connect - even more so, because modern technologies aimed precisely at combining a pleasant stay outside the city with useful work.
+It’s easy to choose the best Internet for your dacha, connect it - especially since modern technologies are aimed specifically at combining a pleasant stay outside the city with useful work.